Jonatan6/Tic-Tac-DS/README.md

 # Tic-Tac-DS
-Tic Tac DS is a small game that i proggramed for the Nintendo DS using devkitPro
+Tic Tac DS is a small game that i proggramed for the Nintendo DS.
+Compiled with devkitPro